Phase 1LLM Foundations·10 min read

 # Simple inline signature: "input_field -> output_field"

-# This tells DSPy: take a question, produce an answer
+# This tells DSPy: take a sentence, produce a sentiment label.

 classify = dspy.Predict("sentence -> sentiment")